KTH-SML/ltl_automaton_core/ltl_automaton_std_transition_systems/README.md

 ## Nodes
 ### region_2d_pose_monitor.py
 Monitor the position of an agent in a grid-discretized 2D plane.
 Takes as input a pose (all message format) and output the name of region as a string.
 Cells are square and an agent is considered in a cell only based on x, y values (and an added hysteresis).
 When better accuracy is required, disk regions can be stacked on top of cells.
-An agent is considered on those so called "stations" when inside the disk and aligned within an angular tolerance.
+An agent is considered on those so called "stations" when inside the disk and aligned within an angular tolerance, and requesting access to the station through a topic.
 The stations are only connected in the transition system graph to the cell region they are on.
+To leave a station, the agent simply needs to empty the access request and it will be considered on the underlying cell.

 <a href="url"><img src="/documentation/pictures/region_2d_pose_station_example.png" align="center" height="190" width="500"/></a>